-Under employment law in Chile, a standard working week is currently 44 hours long and divided into no less than five and no more than six days.
+Under employment law in Chile, a standard working week is currently 44 hours long and divided into no fewer than five and no more than six days.
 An average working day is nine hours long.

 It is important to note that a new law entered into force in 2024, reducing the weekly working hours progressively, starting at 44 in 2024, 42 hours in 2026, and finally 40 hours in 2028.
+However, the government is encouraging companies to reach the 40-hour goal ahead of schedule, giving out awards for those that do.

 Under current employment law, only workers in manager and executive positions, without direct supervision, can be exempted from the mandatory working hours rules.
 Note that in Chile there are generally between nine and 12 national holidays that fall on weekdays per calendar year.